DropThePress/Dedicated-Bitcoin-Price-Display/README.md

 # Bitcoin Price Display Clock

-Turn any old mobile phone into a dedicated Bitcoin price display!
+Turn any old mobile phone or tablet into a dedicated Bitcoin price display!
 Connect to the fastest price APIs (with automatic failover between various sources) to show the current BTC price as large as possible on your screen.

 ## Features